- Essays··7 min read

 Four levels of sovereign, and the clause that decides everything

-Europe finally has a legal text for digital sovereignty — and a four-tier scale that decides who wins a tender.
-The clause that matters isn't Level 4 defence.
-It's the trapdoor buried in third-country recognition.
+Europe finally has a legal text for digital sovereignty, and a four-tier scale that decides who wins a tender.
+Everyone is watching Level 4 defence.
+The clause that actually decides the money is a trapdoor buried in third-country recognition.

 Brussels finally wrote sovereignty into a statute.
 The graveyard it's walking into is well-marked.

 Brussels has finally written sovereignty into binding law, and the top rungs of CADA's ladder are built so a US-domiciled parent cannot reach them.
-On the law, I'd take the over.
-On the timeline, I'd take the under — heavily.
+The law will probably land.
+The timeline, on this institution's record, will slip badly.

 The year capex stopped fitting on the balance sheet

 Consensus for 2026 hyperscaler capex has roughly doubled in twelve months.
-That is not a forecast revision — it is a forecast that lost its anchor, financed off the balance sheet and resting on chips nobody can defend as six-year assets.
+A forecast that moves that far has lost its anchor, and this one is financed off the balance sheet, resting on chips nobody can defend as six-year assets.

 ai-capexoff-balance-sheet-financinggpu-depreciationhyperscalersRead - Essays··8 min read